Agency Traffic Manager: Key Roles and Responsibilities

 One of the biggest benefits you get as a traffic manager using Productive is tracked time and the ability to monitor time off bookings.
 With regularly tracked time on each project and integrated time off management in Productive, you get real-time data in Reports.
 It’s also much easier to move schedules around and collaborate with project managers and HR with that data.

-Right now we can have reports and also we can have time off requests, easy edits in the schedule.
+Right now we can have reports and also we can have time off requests and easy edits in the schedule.

 How Agency Traffic Managers Can Get The Most Out of Productive